Skip to content

 Include Dependencies

-By default, the vrealize:push goal will deploy all dependencies of the current project to the target environment.
-You can control that by the -DincludeDependencies flag.
-The value is true by default, so you skip the dependencies by executing the following:
+By default, the vcfa-all-apps:push goal deploys all dependencies of the current project to the target environment.
+You can control this behavior by adding the -DincludeDependencies flag with the value false (to overwrite the default value true).

 Ignore Certificates